Rafael Nadal won his first tennis tournament at the age of eight.

 In 2004 Miami Masters, Nadal had his first game against his big rival, Roger Federer.
 Moreover, in this same year he won his first ATP Tour event.

 At the final of the 2005 French Open, Nadal became the third male tennis player who managed to win the Grand Slam in his first attempt after defeating Mariano Puerta.
-And after this, at age 19, Nadal was considered one of the favourites on clay court.
+And after this, at age 19, Nadal was considered one of the favorites on clay court.

 In 2005, Nadal won 16 consecutive games and three consecutive tournaments.
 Nadal is the first player to win Monte Carlo, Barcelona, and Rome in a row since Thomas Muster in 1995.